Shipu/themevel/README.md

 # Laravel-Themevel

-Themevel is a Laravel 5 theme and asset management.
+Themevel is a Laravel 5 theme and asset management package.
 You can easily integrate this package with any Laravel based project.

 ### Features